Gesh901/Aviation-Study/README.md

 ####  1.2.
 Selecting data subset to be used in the proposal

-Now that the column names are clear, we can select the subset of data we are dealing with.
-As mentioned earlier we are only interested in the following columns for our analysis:
+Now that the column names are clear, we can select the subset of data which include only columns of interest listed below:

 - `Make`
 - `Model`